awsdocs/aws-amplify-console-user-guide/doc_source/deploy-backend.md

 # Getting started with fullstack continuous deployments<a name="deploy-backend"></a>

-The Amplify Console enables developers building apps with the Amplify Framework to continuously deploy updates to their backend and frontend on every code commit\.
-With the Amplify Console you can deploy serverless backends with GraphQL/REST APIs, authentication, analytics, and storage created by the Amplify CLI on the same commit as your frontend code\.
+Amplify Hosting enables developers building apps with the Amplify Framework to continuously deploy updates to their backend and frontend on every code commit\.
+With Amplify Hosting, you can deploy serverless backends with GraphQL/REST APIs, authentication, analytics, and storage created by the Amplify Command Line Interface \(CLI\) on the same commit as your frontend code\.

 **Important**
-This feature only works with the Amplify CLI v4\.0\+
+This feature only works with the Amplify CLI version 4\.0 or later\.

 In this tutorial, we are going to create and deploy a React app which implements a basic authentication flow for signing up/signing in users as well as protected client side routing using Amplify\.

 ## Step 1: Deploy a fullstack sample<a name="step-1-deploy-a-fullstack-sample"></a>

-Log in to the [Amplify Console](https://console.aws.amazon.com/amplify/home) and choose **Get Started** under **Deploy**\.
+Log in to the [Amplify console](https://console.aws.amazon.com/amplify/home) and choose **Get Started** under **Deploy**\.
 In the following screen, choose **From fullstack samples**\.
 Alternatively, start your own adventure by building a backend **from scratch** by installing the Amplify CLI\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/fullstack1.png)

 Choose the **Authentication Starter** and **Deploy app**\.
 You will be asked to connect your GitHub account\.
-Connecting your GitHub acccount allows the Amplify Console to create a fork of the repository in your account, deploy the AWS backend services, and build and deploy the frontend\.
+Connecting your GitHub acccount allows Amplify to create a fork of the repository in your account, deploy the AWS backend services, and build and deploy the frontend\.
 In order to deploy backend resources to AWS, you will need to [create a service role](how-to-service-role-amplify-console.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/fullstack2.gif)